metacontroller/metacontroller/docs/_api/decoratorcontroller.md

 [attachment resource](#attachments) you plan to create in the DecoratorController spec.

-If the parent resource is cluster scoped and the child resource is namespaced it's important to include the `.metadata.namespace` since the namespace cannot be inferred by the parent's namespace.
+If the parent resource is cluster scoped and the child resource is namespaced, it's important to include the `.metadata.namespace` since the namespace cannot be inferred from the parent's namespace.

 Any objects sent as attachments in the request that you decline to return in your response list **will be deleted**.